-- Physical Symptoms: Victims may begin to develop frequent headaches, stomach aches, and have trouble sleeping.
+- Physical Symptoms: Victims may begin to develop frequent headaches, stomachaches, and trouble sleeping.
 Though they are not attacked physically by the bully, the ongoing stress of the harassment may still take a physical toll as the victim grows increasingly stressed and anxious.

 - Depression: Cyberbullying can cause victims to develop depression.
-The constant stress and lowered self-esteem can cause them to feel hopeless, unloved, and sadness.
+The constant stress and lowered self-esteem can cause them to feel hopeless, unloved, and sad.

-- Suicidal Thoughts: About 20 percent of cyberbullying victims seriously consider suicide.
+- Suicidal Thoughts: A study published in ScienceDaily indicates that cyberbullying victims are twice as likely to attempt suicide or engage in self-harming behaviors.
 Bullying does not directly cause victims to commit suicide, but it does put them at a higher risk of doing so.

-As with traditional bullying, these issues may persist even after the victim is no longer suffering from cyberbullying, and may continue well into adulthood.
+As with traditional bullying, these issues may persist even after the victim is no longer suffering from cyberbullying, continuing well into adulthood.

 How to Prevent Cyberbullying